Shanghai-Hong Kong Stock Connect: Details of the Scheme

 All trading in the scheme will be done in RMB.

-Clearing and Settlement
+Clearing and settlement

-For northbound trades, ChinaClear will act as the host Central counterparty and Hong Kong Securities Clearing Corporation will be a participant of ChinaClear.
+For northbound trades, ChinaClear will act as the host Central counterparty and Hong Kong Securities Clearing Company (HKSCC) will be a participant of ChinaClear.
 HKSCC will take up settlement obligations of its Clearing Participants in respect of northbound trades and settle the trades directly with ChinaClear in the Mainland.

 The same will apply for southbound trades; HKSCC will be the host CCP and ChinaClear will be its Clearing Agency Participant.
 ChinaClear will take up settlement obligations of its clearing participants in respect of southbound trades and settle the trades with HKSCC in Hong Kong.